No Smoking Warning Letter to Tenant

 A no-smoking warning letter to the tenant is a formal letter written by the owner of the house or apartment and is addressed to the tenant who is living in the rented place to warn him against smoking.
 This document can be legal support in case the owner wants to cancel the contract and ask the tenant to leave the place.

-There is certain decorum of living in a place that has close neighborhoods.
-The rules, often stated in the contracts, are made to make a good environment for everyone.
-If the tenants do not adhere to the rules, the neighbors might get disturbed and compliant against him, resulting in the tenant losing his rented place.
+There is a certain decorum to living in a place that has close neighborhoods.
+The rules, often stated in the contracts, are made to create a good environment for everyone.
+If the tenants do not adhere to the rules, the neighbors might get disturbed and complain against him, resulting in the tenant losing his rented place.

 One such rule is the prohibition of smoking inside the home or building.
-Smoking causes many issues, not just in terms of passive smoking, but also, in terms of smell, smoke, fire alarms, ruining of paint and darkening of walls, etc. To control all of this, the owner clarifies it to the tenant regarding that and the possible consequences, if the rule would not be followed.
+Smoking causes many issues, not just in terms of passive smoking but also in terms of smell, smoke, fire alarms, ruining of paint darkening of walls, etc. To control all of this, the owner clarifies to the tenant the possible consequences if the rule is not followed.

 This letter can have varying details stated in it, but, generally, the following information is included: